How extra virgin olive oil is made

 When they arrive at the mill, the olives are poured into a sorting bin to remove the excess foliage, leaves, twigs, that is collected along with the fruit during harvesting.
 Although the mill's technology has certainly updated from the ancient olive stones, there is a still a by hand aspect to it.
 Here you can see at Aleandri mill, extra foliage being picked out during the process.

 The olives are then washed.
 The are sent along a conveyor and jiggled around to remove any dirt and ensure they are perfectly clean before they are crushed and pressed to the oil.

-The main part of this sediment, the flesh of the olive fruit, is removed during the pressing process and the remainder is filtered at the end.
-Here is the foliage removed and the sediment (we know it's not that attractive!).
-Although this may seem like such a waste, actually it is used for alternative energy sources and composting, so when done well like this is a circular and sustainable process.
+Here is the pomace along with the olive tree foliage after the first press.
+Although this may seem like such a waste, all that pulpy olive and leaves, but actually it is used for alternative energy sources and composting.
+So when extra virgin olive oil production is done well and authentically like this it is a circular and sustainable process.

 The final stage now is separating the oil and the water that is in the olives.
 This done through a centrifuge to separate it, the water is drained away and then the final product flows out.
 The extra virgin olive oil.